How Europe is exploring BIBFRAME and the role we, at Casalini Libri, are playing in support of the BIBFRAME model

 Share-Catalogue - a network of Italian university libraries

 Share-Art - home to the Kubikat-LOD project, which involves Art History libraries affiliated with the Max Planck Institut

 Share-Music - currently a pilot project

-Each single initiative is enhanced not only by the collaboration of its participating institutions but by the work carried out by the Share community as a whole, with advancements relative to an individual discipline or domain being translated and applied where possibile to its sister environments.
+Each single initiative is enhanced not only by the collaboration of its participating institutions but by the work carried out by the Share Family as a whole, with advancements relative to an individual discipline or domain being translated and applied where possibile to its sister environments.

 Advanced discovery interfaces make possible the continuing development of cataloguing functions native to semantic web standards, the integration of processes with local systems and tools for implementation in a collaborative environment characterised by interoperability and reuse of enhanced data, while also delivering wider search results to library, archive and museum patrons.

-To learn more about the Share community and individual initiatives, please refer to https://wiki.share-vde.org.
+To learn more about the Share Family and individual initiatives, please refer to https://wiki.share-vde.org.
 More information on how we are applying the experience and competences we have acquired as a part of this community to benefit our library customers through services for authority control is available here.

 Casalini Libri is a member of the EDRLab community